antrea-io/antrea/docs/secondary-network.md

 ```

 At the moment, Antrea supports only a single OVS bridge for secondary networks,
-and supports upto eight physical interfaces on the bridge.
+and supports up to eight physical interfaces on the bridge.
 The physical
 interfaces cannot be the Node's management interface, otherwise the Node's
 management network connectivity can be broken after `antrea-agent` creates the
 OVS bridge and moves the management interface to the bridge.